 The mathematical model developed estimated the effect of performing TTE in making the decision to prescribe an OAC in eight separate patient cohorts, in making the decision to prescribe any one of three OACs.
 Because some of these patient cohorts would automatically receive some but not each of the OACs, a total of twelve scenarios were considered.
 This is described in more detail below.
 The health economic outcome of interest is the quality adjusted life year (QALY).
-An NHS perspective is adopted, so that costs incurred by the patient or wider society are not considered.
+An NHS perspective is adopted, therefore costs incurred by the patient or wider society are not considered.
 Standard NICE discount rates for utilities and costs of 3.5% per annum are used.
 (5) A lifetime horizon is adopted.
 In order to incorporate the effect of uncertainty on predicted outcomes, a probabilistic model is used, meaning that where possible model parameter estimates are drawn from distributions rather than assumed to be fixed values.
 The central estimates were derived by taking mean values from probabilistic sensitivity analyses, rather than from a deterministic model run, in order to incorporate nonlinearities between model parameters and outcomes.

 Model Overview

 An overview of the model is presented in Figure 1.
 The model comprises a short-term diagnostic stage and a long-term patient outcome stage.
-In the short-term stage the clinical characteristics of a patient are generated, and the decision whether or not to prescribe OAC is made.
+In the short-term stage the clinical characteristics of a patient are generated, and whether or not to OAC were prescribed is determined.
 In the long-term simulation the patient’s clinical outcomes are simulated.
-Over the patient lifetime the patient may experience a stroke or major bleeding event, or a death from another cause.
-Each of these events have associated costs and utility implications.
-By simulating the outcomes for a large number of patients, the average associated costs and utilities following alternative diagnostic strategies (with and without the use of TTE) were estimated, allowing estimation of the mean costs and mean QALYs for both strategies, and so the incremental cost effectiveness ratio (ICER) of including TTE in the diagnostic package.
+Over the patient lifetime the patient may experience a stroke or major bleeding event, both of which are assumed could lead to death, or death from another cause.
+Each of these events has associated cost and utility implications.
+By simulating the outcomes for a large number of patients, the average associated costs and utilities following alternative diagnostic strategies (with and without the use of TTE) were estimated, allowing estimation of the mean costs and mean QALYs for both strategies, and from these the incremental cost effectiveness ratio (ICER) of including TTE in the diagnostic package.

 Patient cohorts, OAC indications, and scenarios modelled

-Warfarin, dabigatran and rivaroxaban are each recommended for use in patients with different clinical characteristics.
-More specifically, warfarin is commonly prescribed in patients with a CHADS2 score of two or more; the recent NICE recommendations for rivaroxaban are equivalent to stating that patients with a CHADS2 score of one or more should receive it; and recent NICE recommendations for dabigatran are equivalent to stating that patients with a CHADS2 score of one or more should receive it if they are also aged 65 years or more.
+Warfarin, dabigatran and rivaroxaban are all recommended for use in patients.
+Warfarin is commonly prescribed in patients with a CHADS2 score of two or more; the recent NICE recommendations for rivaroxaban are equivalent to stating that patients with a CHADS2 score of one or more should receive it; and recent NICE recommendations for dabigatran are equivalent to stating that patients with a CHADS2 score of one or more should receive it if they are also aged 65 years or more.
 Eight different patient cohorts were considered in order to assess the effect of patient heterogeneity on the cost-effectiveness of various decisions.
 Table 1 below shows the CHADS2 scores at which different OACs are recommended, and which patient cohorts were simulated for each OAC.
 In total 14 separate scenarios were simulated.